rackerlabs/technical-blog/_posts/2015-08-21-jenkins-post-build-plugin.md

     [INFO] BUILD SUCCESS
     [INFO] ------------------------------------------------------------------------

-The install command installs all the maven dependencies (if not installed already) specified in the `pom.xml` and generated the `target` and the `work` directories.
+The install command installs all the Maven dependencies (if not installed already) specified in `pom.xml` and generates the `target` and the `work` directories.
 It also generates the `target/testExample.hpi` file which is a complete package for the plugin code.
-To debug, you can just import this file in Jenkins (Manage Jenkins>Manage Plugins>Advanced), however there is a much simpler way shown below to do this without the import.
+To debug, one can just import this file in Jenkins (Manage Jenkins>Manage Plugins>Advanced), however there is a much simpler way shown below to do this without the import.